What to Bring

 - A flexible and open heart!

 If your trip include a stay in a host home, here are a couple more things to consider bringing along:

 - Small gifts – Maybe a thank-you card and something very small – a souvenir from your hometown or state, or a small remembrance (no more than $3-5).

 - Photo album – Select some photos to show about your family, your church, etc. Make an album on your phone, or if your screen is very small, have the pictures printed.
 This is a great way to make conversation in host homes!

-We understand that you will want to let your family know that you are okay, and there will be opportunity for you to use our wi-fi in our home and at the hotels.
+We understand that you will want to let your family know that you are okay, and there will be opportunity for you to use our WiFi in our home and at the hotels.
 But, we strongly urge you to consider leaving some of those things at home, disengaging some with the States, so that you can fully engage here.
 You may want to take this time to bring a book that you’ve been wanting to read or a pencil and puzzle book that you never seem to have time for at home.

 It is very important that you pack in one small to medium-sized suitcase.
 We will be traveling some in vans, and don’t have a lot of room for excess luggage.
 You might consider bringing some older clothes to wear, that you can later leave behind (we can get them into good hands).
 This will give you room for souvenirs for the trip back.

 We will be paying for all your needs (food, transportation, etc.) through the budget.
 You will only need money for souvenirs, snacks and other personal expenses.
 Sometimes you will have to pay a small fee to use a public bathroom as well.